Your browser is not optimized for viewing this website.

 Kyle Tasch is an improvisor, improv teacher, filmmaker, writer, actor, comedian and musician from the Chicago suburbs.
 He started performing improv in 2004 and has been improvising in front of audiences regularly since 2015.

-Basket Weaving: Bagel Basket
+Basket Weaving: Little Boo

 with Bonnie Rideout